Zero-inflated Beta distribution regression modeling: Introduction

 \section{Introduction}

 A frequent and continuing challenge encountered with ecological data is how to interpret, analyze, or model data having a high proportion of zeros.
-This \emph{zero-inflation problem} (cf. \cite{martin_zero_2005}) is found in scenarios such as: the presence/absence of individual organisms (i.e., binary data), counts of individuals (i.e., discrete data), ranked abundances, as in many vegetation plot datasets (i.e., ordinal data), and measures of biomass or proportion of area occupied by individuals in plot-level survey or remotely sampled data sets (i.e., continuous data).
-A wealth of literature (e.g., \cite{martin_zero_2005}, \cite{veech_intrinsic_2016}, \cite{blascomoreno_what_2019}) asserts that zeros in a dataset can arise from multiple sources.
-Such prior studies have dichotomized zeros into “true” and “false” zeros; we will refrain from such value labels here.
+This \emph{zero-inflation problem} \citep{martin2005zero} is found in scenarios such as: the binary presence/absence of individual organisms, counts of individuals, ranked abundances as in many vegetation plot datasets, and measures of biomass or proportion of area occupied by individuals in plot-level survey or remotely sampled data sets.
+A wealth of literature \citep[e.g.][]{martin2005zero, veech2016instrinsic, blascomoreno2019what} asserts that zeros in a dataset can arise from multiple sources.
+Such prior studies have dichotomized zeros into “true” and “false” zeros; we avoid such value labels here, preferring stochastic interpretation.

+While many statistical techniques have been proposed to address zero-inflation in discrete data, particularly for animal populations \citep{veech2016instrinsic, blascomoreno2019what}, less attention has been focused on continuous data.
+In particular, for count data, we remind the reader of the much-employed zero-inflated Poisson model (ZIP) \citep{lambert1992zero} which introduces an additional point mass at zero.
+Models such as the zero-inflated negative binomial and other power series distributions, zero-inflated N-mixture models, and a general class of count transform models have also been developed \citep{hall2000zero, ghosh2006bayesian, wenger2008estimating, veech2016instrinsic, siegfried2020count}.